minercreepmc/ddd-libs/README.md

 This is the shared library for my personal project, you can use it inside microservice project, too

-Because this is for personal use, it not actually complete, it missing a tons of things, i will add it later depend on my personal project
+Because this is for personal use, it not actually complete and having a doc, it missing a tons of things, i will add it later depend on my personal project

 ## How to Use